Enthios/Express-skills-lab/express-todos/notes.md

 - create - "/todos" - POST -> sending data to our controller - createTodo - updating the DB -> redirect back to index

 - destroy - "/todos/:id" - DELETE -> removing a resource from the DB -> redirect back to index

+## Middleware
+- definition: any functionality that occurs between a request coming into the server and the server responding to the client.